firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

     u_nm1 = Function(V)  # timestep n-1

 .. note::
-    The user can select orders up to P=5 for triangles and up to P=3 for tetrahedral.
+    The user can select orders up to P=5 for triangles and up to P=3 for tetrahedral!

 We create an output file to hold the simulation results::